Am I eligible?

 What help can I receive?

-In your Access Plan or Placement Plan, Access and Inclusion will work with you, relevant staff and people who support you to make adjustments to your learning.
+Your Access and Inclusion Advisor will develop an Access Plan or Placement Plan for you which will list all reasonable adjustments to support your studies.
+The Access and Inclusion team will then work with you, relevant staff and people who support you to make the adjustments to your learning.

 Examples of adjustments include: